The Local Area Unemployment Statistics (LAUS) program provides

 identified as an individual small LMA, the city or town may have been added to a contiguous small

 LMA, especially if the city or town was extremely small.
-The 18 cities and towns that were isolated between
+Fourteen towns that were isolated between

-Naming Conventions: Single-county small LMA names typically include the full
+Naming Conventions: Single-county small LMA names include the full

-county name, followed by the state abbreviation, such as "Gillespie County, TX."
+county name, followed by the state abbreviation, such as "Hill County, TX."

 Multi-county small LMA names consist of not more than three county names, in descending